ertay/ertay.github.io/_pages/about.md

 title: About
 permalink: /about/
 ---
 Hi, there!
-I'm Ertay and I hope you will find the information on this blog interesting and helpful.
+Welcome to the site.
+We hope you will find the information on this blog interesting and helpful.

-This blog mostly covers my journey in finding fun things to do as my vision deteriorates and I can't do some of the things that I could do before.
-If you are interested, check out the [introduction post]({{ site.baseurl }}/An-Introduction) in this blog for a more detailed background.
+This blog's main focus is visual accessibility in board games.
+We analyze various tabletop games and try to come up with solutions that would make them more accessible for the blind and visually visually impaired.

+If you want to find out more about our backgrounds, check out [Ertay's introduction here]({{ site.baseurl }}/An-Introduction) and [Jed's Introduction here]({{ site.baseurl }}/General/introducing-a-new-contributor).

-### Contact me
+### Contact Us

-You can get in touch with me via [Twitter](http://twitter.com/ertaysh){:target="_blank"} or email at sightlessfun@outlook.com.
+You can get in touch with us via [Twitter](http://twitter.com/SightlessFun){:target="_blank"} or email at sightlessfun@outlook.com.

 ### Special Thanks